jp7677/dxvk-nvapi/README.md

 # [DXVK-NVAPI](https://github.com/jp7677/dxvk-nvapi)

-## Experimental non-complete NVAPI D3D11 implementation for [DXVK](https://github.com/doitsujin/dxvk)
+## Experimental non-complete NVAPI implementation on top of [DXVK](https://github.com/doitsujin/dxvk)

 This [repository](https://github.com/jp7677/dxvk-nvapi) provides a very basic alternative implementation of the NVAPI extensions for DXVK.
 It is mostly a direct copy DXVK-AGS, but adjusted for NVAPI.

+This implementation currently forwards the following NVAPI D3D11 features to DXVK:

+- `SetDepthBoundsTest`
+- `BeginUAVOverlap`/`EndUAVOverlap`
+- `MultiDrawInstancedIndirect`/`MultiDrawIndexedInstancedIndirect`

+It also implements some methods for adapater/display tolopogy and system information.

-This implementation currently advertises `Depth bounds test` only.
-It has been tested with Assetto Corsa Competizione, based on Unreal Engine 4, which uses `Depth bounds test`.
-The game does not provide an in-game benchmark, so unfortunately there are no numbers how much it improves, but it may yield something like 1% extra performance which seems to be the norm when `Depth bounds test` is used.
-Due to the complexity of the API, this implementation wont work with games that rely on other aspects of this rather huge API, though other games based on Unreal Engine 4 might work with this.
+This implemenation has mostly been tested against Unreal Engine 4, mostly the game Assetto Corsa Competizione and several UE4 technology demos.
+Unreal Engine 4 utilizes `SetDepthBoundsTest`, it may yield something like 1% extra performance which seems to be the norm when `Depth bounds test` is used.

-The 32bits version of this implementation has been just briefly tested with the Monster Hunter Official Benchmark where it also yields a similar small gain in performance.
+The 32bits version of this implementation has been briefly tested with the Monster Hunter Official Benchmark where it also yields a similar small gain in performance.

+Basic topology and system information (vendor ID, driver version etc) has been tested with `GPU Caps Viewer` and `GPU-Shark`.

 ## How to build